ThierryBeaulieu/Chess/README.md

 ## Start the database

 Having installed Docker, you should be able to create your own local container of the database.
-All you need is to enter the following command line argument in your terminal:
+All you need is to run docker locally and enter the following command line argument in your terminal:

 ```bat
 Chess> npm run db